The evolution of eLearning and its next big step forward

 Last but not least, eLearning is discreet and convenient for those who don’t feel comfortable learning in a large group.
 It allows people of all ages and experiences to access education.

-The history of eLearning
+The history of electronic learning

 It all started in the 1840s when stenography was invented.
 Isaac Pitman, an English teacher, used correspondence to teach shorthand (stenography) to his students.
 He sent assignments via mail, and they mailed their assignments back to him.
 In 1924, the first testing machine, called the ‘Automatic Teacher’, was invented, making it possible for students to test themselves.
 In 1954, a Harvard professor, BF Skinner, devised the teaching machine ‘Glider’ which enabled schools to administer programmed instructions to students.
 Six years later, the first computer-based training program (PLATO-Programmed Logic for Automated Teaching Operations) was introduced to the world.